 https://www.access-board.gov/files/aba/guides/outdoor-guide.pdf

-Although these documents are based on federal laws that technically apply to federal lands – there is currently no ADA counterpart – they are increasingly used by states, local governments, and private nonprofits to evaluate properties, create greater accessibility, and meet the ADA’s standard of equal opportunity.
+Although these documents are based on federal regulations that technically apply only to federal lands – the Americans with Disabilities Act (ADA) lacks parallel standards – they are increasingly used by states, local governments, and private nonprofits to evaluate properties, create greater accessibility, and meet the ADA’s umbrella standard of equal opportunity.

-If you or someone you know, for reason of disability, would like this document or other Avalonia documents in alternative format (or need a service, such as sign language interpretation, for a program) please submit your request to the office at info@avaloniac.org or 860-884-3500.
+If you or someone you know, for reason of disability, would like this document or other Avalonia documents in an alternative format (or need a service, such as amplification or sign language interpretation, for a program) please submit your request to [email protected] or 860-884-3500.
 Every effort will be made to fulfill requests within a reasonable time window and within the financial capacity of the organization.